aalbatross/streams4cpp/README.md

 Streams differ from collections in several ways:

-- **No storage**:  AType stream does not store elements; instead, it transforms element from backing source such as a data structure, an array, a generator function, or an I/O channel, through a series of computational operations.
+- **No storage**:  A stream does not store elements; instead, it transforms element from backing source such as a data structure, an array, a generator function, or an I/O channel, through a series of computational operations.
 - **Functional in nature**: Streaming operations are defined as functions, which produces a result, but does not modify its source.
 - **Lazy evaluation**: Stream is evaluated in lazily on reduce or collect operation, all the other operations like map, filter, distinct, sorted which are non-terminal operations only updates the internal computation.
 - **Possibly unbounded**: While collections have a finite size, streams need not.
 Short-circuiting operations such as limit(n) or findFirst() can allow computations on infinite streams to complete in finite time.